leighmacdonald/mika/README.md

 Currently we are storing torrent data in MySQL.
 Because of this we need to load the existing data into redis.
 This includes the following entities:

-- torrent.info_hash -> torrent.id We track torrents using torrent_id internally
+- torrent.info_hash We track torrents using torrent_id internally
-- user.passkey -> user.id To validate users and track their relationship to specific peer_id's
+- user.passkey To validate users and track their relationship to specific peer_id's
-- whitelist.peer_id -> whitelist.vstring Load the current client white list
+- whitelist.peer_id whitelist.vstring Load the current client white list

 To do this we use the manage.py script with the warmup command as follows and run the tracker.